How to Insulate a Garage Door

 Introduction

 There are two types of garage door insulation kits well-suited for a DIY garage insulation project.
 An R-8 vinyl-faced fiberglass batting kit provides a relatively high R-value.
-It takes two kits to insulate a typical 16-ft. wide garage door.
+It takes two kits to insulate a typical 16-foot wide garage door.
+Here’s what you need to know about fiberglass garage doors.

 Alternatively, you can buy precut R-4 expanded polystyrene (EPS) panel foam.
 Just cut each panel to length and bend and snap it into the horizontal rails on your door.
 However, at R-4 per inch, EPS has the lowest R-value.
 If you live in a moderate climate, that may be enough and could be cheap insulation for a garage.

-If you’re willing to do a lot of precise cutting, you can achieve a higher R-value, up to R-9.8 with 1-1/2-in.- thick foil-faced fire-rated extruded polystyrene (XPS).
-Unfaced, non–fire rated XPS rigid foam should not be used for insulated garage doors.
-It’s extremely flammable and when ablaze, yields toxic fumes.
+If you’re willing to do a lot of precise cutting, you can achieve a higher R-value, up to R-9.8 with 1-1/2-inch- thick foil-faced fire-rated extruded polystyrene (XPS).
+Unfaced, non-fire rated XPS rigid foam is not suitable for insulating garage doors, especially in a heated garage.
+This type of foam is highly flammable and can produce toxic fumes when ignited.

 Project step-by-step (8)